FastGraphs Review: The Valuation Tool That Won't Make You Patient

 The Value Math

-At $191.40/year, you’re paying about $16/month—roughly the cost of two streaming subscriptions.
+At ~$360/year for Premium (with the discount), you’re paying about $30/month.
+At ~$143.55/year for Basic, it’s under $12/month—less than a single streaming subscription.
 If FastGraphs helps you avoid one bad entry point on a $5,000 position, it’s paid for itself multiple times over.

 But that “if” is doing heavy lifting.
 The tool provides information.
 Whether that information improves your returns depends entirely on your discipline.